Settling Family Home Disputes When You're Not Married

 If you and your ex-partner bought your home together, then you each have a legal right over the property.
 Couples often buy a home as Joint Tenants.
 If so, you each own 50% of the property.
 As a Joint Tenant you will have a Right of Survivorship.
 This means if one of you dies, the other will automatically receive their share of the property and become the sole owner of the property.

-You Don’t Own the Family Home Together
+You Do not Own the Family Home Together

 Alternatively, the property may be held in one person’s sole name.
 Typically, this happens when one person owned a property before the relationship started.
 The other person later moves in, turning it into the family home.
 Under these circumstances, the legal owner of the property holds all the rights, while the other person has none.